mtcute/docs/guide/topics/storage.md

 ## Implementing custom storage

-The easiest way to implement a custom storage would be to make a subclass of `MemoryStorage` or `JsonMemoryStorage`, or check the [source code of SqliteStorage](https://github.com/mtcute/mtcute/blob/master/packages/sqlite/src/index.ts) and implement something similar with your DB of choice.
+The easiest way to implement a custom storage would be to make a subclass of `MemoryStorage`, or check the [source code of SqliteStorage](https://github.com/mtcute/mtcute/blob/master/packages/sqlite/src/index.ts) and implement something similar with your DB of choice.

-## Storage for Dispatcher

-We are getting a bit ahead of ourselves, but it is still important to mention.
+### Architecture

+A storage provider in mtcute is composed of:
+- **Driver**: the core of the storage, which handles reading and writing data to the storage and implements lifecycle methods like `load` and `save`.
+Driver also manages migrations for the storage, however the migrations themselves are not part of the driver, but are registered separately by repositories
+- **Repository**: a set of methods to read and write data of a specific entity to the storage, allowing for more efficient and organized access to the data.
+Repositories are registered in the driver and are used to access the data in the storage

+Such composable architecture allows for custom storages to implement a specific set of repositories, and to reuse the same driver for different providers.

+In mtcute, these sets of repositories are defined:
+- [IMtStorageProvider](https://ref.mtcute.dev/types/_mtcute_core.index.IMtStorageProvider.html), used by `BaseTelegramClient` for low-level
+  MTProto data storage
+- [ITelegramStorageProvider](https://ref.mtcute.dev/interfaces/_mtcute_core.index.ITelegramStorageProvider.html), used by `TelegramClient` for basic caching and update handling operations required for the client to work
-All of the storages provided by `@mtcute/*` packages are also compatible with Dispatcher's FSM and Scenes storage interface, and can be re-used there.
+- [IStateStorageProvider](https://ref.mtcute.dev/types/_mtcute_dispatcher.IStateStorageProvider.html), used by `Dispatcher` for FSM and Scenes storage